ucla-brain/image-preprocessing-pipeline/README.md

    `conda activate stitching`

-   **Note:** The last time I checked, Microsoft MPI installed fom conda-forge was functional.
+   **Note:** The last time I checked, Microsoft MPI installed from conda-forge was functional.
 However, if mpi4py was not functional on Windows, try installing the latest [Microsoft MPI from GitHub](https://github.com/microsoft/Microsoft-MPI).

    **Note:** If installing anaconda as user did not work on Windows, you may test installing it as the system python.